 “A “shop” means any premises where any trade or business is carried on or where services are rendered to customers, and includes offices, storerooms, godowns, or warehouses, whether in the same premises or otherwise, used in connection with such trade or business, but does not include a commercial establishment or a shop attached to a factory where the persons employed in the shop fall within the scope of the Factories Act, 1948.”

-The Karnataka Shops and Establishment Act defines a commercial establishment as:
+The Karnataka Shops and Establishments Act defines a commercial establishment as:

-The following are some of the major aspects of the Karnataka Shops and Establishment Act:
+The following are some major aspects of the Karnataka Shops and Establishments Act:

 Employment of Child, Young Persons and Women - The Karnataka Shops and Establishment Act prohibits the employment of a child at any establishment.
 A child is any person who has not completed fourteen years of age.
-Also, young person and woman cannot be required or allowed to work whether as an employee or otherwise in any establishment during night.
+In addition, young women and men cannot be forced or allowed to work during the night, whether as employees or otherwise.
 A young person is anyone who has completed the age of fourteen, but not eighteen.

-Hours of Work - As per the Karnataka Shops and Establishment Act, employees can only work for nine hours on any day and forty-eight hours in any week.
-If the employee works more hours, then wages need to be provided for overtime.
-Further, the period of work of an employee in an establishment should be fixed so that, no period or work exceeds five hours without an interval.
+Hours of Work - As per the Karnataka Shops and Establishments Act, employees can only work for nine hours on any day and forty-eight hours in any week.
+If the employee works more hours, then compensation needs to be provided for overtime.
+Further, the period of work of an employee in an establishment should be fixed so that no period of work exceeds five hours without an interval.

-Weekly Holiday - All establishments in Karnataka are required to remain close for one day of the week and every employee in an establishment must be given at least one whole day in a week as a holiday for rest.
-However, if the establishment has sufficient additional staff, then it can remain open throughout the week.
+Weekly Holiday - All establishments in Karnataka are required to remain closed for one day of the week and every employee in an establishment must be given at least one whole day in a week as a holiday for rest.
+However, if the establishment has additional staff, it can remain open throughout the week.

-Annual Leave with Wages - Employees working in an establishment in Karnataka have a permit to avail a leave with wages at the rate of one day for every twenty days of work done.
-In case, of young persons, the employee should be allowed to avail a leave with wages at the rate of one day for every fifteen days of work performed.
+Annual Leave with Wages - Employees working in an establishment in Karnataka have a permit to avail a leave with wages at the rate of one day for every twenty days of work done young employees should be granted a leave with pay at the rate of one day for every fifteen days they have worked.